Sibling Rivalry or Bullying? Discover the Differences

 But that feature relates to healthy siblings.
 Sibling bullies lack empathy for their victims and don’t express it (or pretend to express it when there is an onlooker).

-It may not appear to be a big deal but sibling bullying is not healthy.
+It may not appear to be a big deal but sibling bullying can be catastrophic for a family’s emotional healthy.
 It can interfere with children’s emotional and cognitive development.

 At the same time, it is not uncommon or unheard of type of bullying.